groverkaran/django-comments-tree/docs/webapi.rst

 Web API
 =======

-django-comments-xtd uses `django-rest-framework <http://www.django-rest-framework.org/>`_ to expose a Web API that provides developers with access to the same functionalities offered through the web user interface.
+django-comments-tree uses `django-rest-framework <http://www.django-rest-framework.org/>`_ to expose a Web API that provides developers with access to the same functionalities offered through the web user interface.
 The Web API has been designed to cover the needs required by the :doc:`javascript`, and it's open to grow in the future to cover additional functionalities.

 There are 5 methods available to perform the following actions: